jonthorell/QuizGame/README.md

 Everything works as expected.

-1. Upon start, the top button row and the text-fields are removed.
+1. Upon start, the top button row, the image, and the text-fields are removed (using display:none).
 Partially to save screen-estate and partially to make it impossible for the user to start a new game when one is already in progress.
 2. The game asks the user ten questions, randomly chosen.
-3. For each question, the question field (top yellow) is populated with the correct question.
-The green answer buttons are populated with the correct answer options.
+3. For each question, the question field is populated with the correct question.
+The answer buttons are populated with the correct answer options.
 4. When hovering over unanswered questions, the background color changes to blue.
 5. When answering a question, the score is updated and the user gets a random answer message to provide some variety.
-The answer-button is updated to either red (wrong) or yellow (right).
+The answer-button is updated to either red (wrong) or green (right).
 The hover effect is disabled for that answer.
-6. A countdown from 10 to 0 starts.
+6. A countdown from 6 to 0 starts.
 7. When the countdown reaches 0, a new question is shown and numbers 3-6 repeats.
-8. When 10 questions has been asked, the user is re-directed to the start page with the buttons shown again.
+8. When 10 questions has been asked, the user gets his/her score is re-directed to the start page with the buttons shown again.

 # File names and hierarchy